gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 - It might throw an exception because doing this makes no sense.
 - Maybe it won’t do anything.
-- Possibly, it will switch out the element’s prototype before inserting it.
+- Possibly, it'll switch out the element’s prototype before inserting it.
 - It could clone the element, attach the correct prototype, and then insert the copy.

 ## What actually happens